What is UNRWA, the main aid provider in Gaza that Israel accuses of militant links?

 He expressed shock that countries would suspend aid “based on alleged behavior of a few individuals and as the war continues, needs are deepening & famine looms.”

-The war has killed more than 26,000 Palestinians, most women and children, and wounded more than 64,400 others, according to Gaza's Health Ministry.
-It does not differentiate between civilians and combatants in its toll but says most of those killed were women and children.
+The war has killed more than 26,000 Palestinians, most women and children, and wounded more than 64,400 others, according to the Hamas-run Health Ministry in Gaza.
+It does not differentiate between civilians and combatants in its toll.

 The death toll includes more than 150 UNWRA employees, the most aid workers the U.N. has lost in a single conflict.